iKeJung/ROS2-VSC-Toolkit/README.md

 > **NOTE:** After toggling the advanced options you must reopen the topic window to see the changes!

+> **SETTINGS:** To remove the limit on the number of maximum panels use the command palette (ctrl+shift+P), then write "ROS2" and select the "Toggle Panel Limit" option.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on the [GitHub repository](https://github.com/alesof/ROS2-VSC-Toolkit).